krhoyt/Kevin/11ty/lounge/lounge.md

 ![Clean.
 Modern.
 Attentive.](/img/lounge/finck.cigars.jpg)

 In terms of cigar lounges, I would describe Finck's a clean and modern.
-The white walls,seafoam green floor, and 80's pop music give off a distinctly Dominican Republic feel.
+The white walls, seafoam green floor, and 80's pop music give off a distinctly Dominican Republic feel.
 The well-lit public lounge has ample seating in leather chairs.
 A well-appointed patio equipped with fans is also available should the weather be to your liking.
 The humidor is spacious and well-stocked.

 ### Havana Cigar Lounge
 *4850 W Flamingo Rd #18, Las Vegas, NV 89103*